OkeBahnsen/academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher at the Netherlands Institute for the Study of Crime and Law Enforcement ([NSCR](https://www.nscr.nl)), a research institute of the Netherlands Organisation for Scientific Research ([NWO](https://www.nwo.nl)).
+I am a senior researcher at the Netherlands Institute for the Study of Crime and Law Enforcement ([NSCR](https://www.nscr.nl)), a research institute of the Netherlands Organisation for Scientific Research ([NWO](https://www.nwo.nl)).

 Most of my work is on the 'geography of crime'.
 I describe spatial and temporal variations in crime, and explain these variations as a function of the characteristics of places and of how potential offenders, potential victims, informal and formal guardians use their spatial environment over daily and weekly time cycles.